Dealing with Death and Grief in Addiction Recovery

 3. Return to regular meetings.

 In early recovery it is not uncommon to attend meetings regularly, even every day.
-As time goes on and our sobriety gets stronger, often attendance of group meetings become less frequent.
+As time goes on and our sobriety gets stronger, often attendance of group meetings becomes less frequent.
 When you are dealing with grief it is a good idea to regularly attend recovery meetings.
 Surrounding yourself with people who understand the cravings you are experiencing will help you get through them without relapsing.
 Recovery groups can serve as a reminder of the pain that addiction brings and will help you keep your sobriety a priority even through the most difficult of times.

 4. Be creative.